-An Autism Supplement must be completed for any student in Fort Bend ISD who receives services under the eligibility category of Autism.
-The Autism Supplement has several strategies that must be considered by the ARD committee.
-The AU supplement must be completed at each Annual ARD at a minimum.
+An Autism Supplement must be completed for any student in Fort Bend ISD who has the eligibility of AU.
+The AU supplement has several strategies that must be considered by the ARD committee.
+The AU supplement must be completed at the Annual ARD at the minimum.